Jack Wood (racing driver): ARCA

-In 2023, Wood drove part-time in the ARCA Menards Series again, driving the No. 6 car for Rev Racing in the main series, the East Series, and the West Series.
+In 2023, Wood drove part-time in the No. 6 car for Rev Racing in the main ARCA Menards Series, the East Series, and the West Series.
 In the main ARCA Series/East Series combination race at Bristol, Wood drove a third car for the team, the No. 51 (his Truck Series number with KBM), as Lavar Scott, who drove full-time for Rev in the East Series that year, was driving the No. 6 car.
 Wood also drove the No. 28 car for Pinnacle Racing Group in the West Series season finale at Phoenix.

-On December 6, 2023, it was announced Wood would drive full-time in the ARCA Menards Series West in the No. 16 Chevy.
+On December 6, 2023, it was announced Wood would drive full-time in the ARCA Menards Series West in the No. 16 Chevy for Bill McAnally Racing.

 On July 7, 2025, it was announced that Wood would drive the No. 16 at Sonoma for McAnally.

+On December 17, 2025, it was announced that Wood would drive the No. 28 part-time for Pinnacle Racing Group, sharing the ride with anchor driver Carson Brown and former McAnally–Hilgemann Racing Truck Series teammate Connor Mosack.

 NASCAR Craftsman Truck Series

 On May 13, 2021, it was announced that Wood would make his NASCAR Truck Series debut for GMS in the team's No. 24 truck at Circuit of the Americas and would also run the next week's race at Charlotte.
 The opportunity came after the full-time driver of the No. 24, Raphaël Lessard, could no longer run a full season in that truck due to a lack of funding.